How to Be Less Fat

 One scoop protein powder (I use vanilla PHD Diet Whey.
 Just because I like the taste, no science reasons)

 One Medium banana

 Whizz it all together.
 If you can, leave to sit for 10 or 20 mins, I make before a workout, then use after.
 Helps the baking powder get to work.

-Fry on a low heat.
-Flip when you see bubbles.
+Fry on a VERY low heat in coconut oil.
+Flip .
 You can also sprinkle some chopped Pecans in before you flip.
 Or a couple of blueberries.

 Serve and eat.
-I put a dollop of Feige 0% on — about 75G and a drizzle of honey.
-Its no more than a teaspoon.
+I put a dollop of 0% greek on, about 75g, and a drizzle of honey.
+No more than a teaspoon.